-For many people, the first sign that they may have lung cancer is the appearance of a suspicious spot on a chest x-ray or a CT scan.
-But an image alone is not enough to tell you whether you have cancer and, if so, what type of cancer it is.
+For many people, the first sign they may have lung cancer is a suspicious (unusual) spot on a chest x-ray or a CT scan.
+An image alone, however, cannot tell us whether you have cancer, or what type of cancer it is.

-Most people who come to us for a lung cancer diagnosis first meet with a surgeon.
-He or she will work with pathologists, radiologists, and other lung cancer specialists to determine the specific type of lung cancer you have and how advanced it is.
-These findings help your disease management team develop the most successful treatment plan for you.
+Most people who come to MSK for a lung cancer diagnosis first meet with a surgeon.
+MSK surgeons work with pathologists, radiologists, and other lung cancer specialists to learn more about the type of lung cancer you have.
+They will find out how advanced it is.
+This information helps your disease management team develop the treatment plan that’s best for you.